ni-report-viewer/nirv/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Thanks for suggesting an improvement to dmriprep-viewer.
+Thanks for suggesting an improvement to NiRV.
 -->

 #### Describe the feature you want to enable